 Responsible, caring and passionate, Hayley Dawson grew up on a cattle stud in Western Victoria and now lives on a sheep and cropping property near Glenthompson, Victoria.
 Through her business The Rural Naturopath, she is committed to helping those in rural and regional Australia demonstrate self-care, using online appointments to help those who can’t see her in person.
 She says one of the greatest things about being a rural woman is the ability to pursue your dreams and to ‘make your own rules’, and she loves how rural women stick together to support and empower one another.
 She believes that with rural women often providing behind-the-scenes support for rural men, caring for themselves is good for everyone.

-When asked what concerned her about the health and safety of those in rural industries, one of Hayley’s biggest concerns is what she calls ‘farmer fatigue’ – when long hours and high levels of stress contribute to poor decision making or health concerns.
+When asked what concerned her about the health and safety of those in rural industries and communities, one of Hayley’s biggest concerns is what she calls ‘farmer fatigue’ – when long hours and high levels of stress contribute to poor decision making or health concerns.
 She combats this by planning work, prioritising jobs and delegating, as well as slowing down and avoiding rushing wherever possible.
 She believes the best time to talk about safety is during a long drive and encourages rural women to push for the changes they believe in.
 Hayley is a firm believer that “your health is your greatest wealth”.

 How would you describe yourself in three words?